NusRAT-LiA/DecisionTree-Implementaion/README.md

 ## Comparison

-Both implementations achieve similar results when tested on the Iris dataset.
+Both implementations achieve almost similar results when tested on the Iris dataset.
 The custom implementation showcases how the Decision Tree algorithm works under the hood, while the scikit-learn version is easier to implement and maintain.

 ### Key differences: